jisaf/location-map/README.md

 ## Deployment

-The application is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The application is automatically deploys to GitHub Pages using the `npm run deploy` command.
 The deployment process:

 1. Builds the application with Vite
 2. Outputs static files to the `dist` directory